ANNarchy/ANNarchy/docs/manual/Projections.rst

             5000.,  5000.,  5000.,  5000.,  5000.,  5000.,  5000.,  5000.,
             5000.,  5000.,  5000.,  5000.,  5000.,  5000.,  5000.,  5000.])

-Contrary to population attributes, there is one value per postsynaptic neuron for global parameters.
+Contrary to population attributes, there is one value per post-synaptic neuron for global parameters.
 You can change these values, either before or after compilation, by providing:

-* a single value, which will be the same for all postsynaptic neurons.
+* a single value, which will be the same for all post-synaptic neurons.

 * a list of values, with the same size as the number of neurons receiving synapses (for some sparse connectivity patterns, it may not be the same as the size of the population, so no multidimensional array is accepted).